-DOMESTIC WASTEWATER, SLUDGES, AND BIOSOLIDS:
+DOMESTIC WASTEWATER:

-Domestic wastewater is defined as wastewater (i.e., human sewage) originating primarily from the sanitary conveyances of bathrooms and kitchens.
+Domestic wastewater is defined as wastewater (i.e., human sewage) originating primarily from the sanitary conveniences of residences, commercial buildings, factories, and institutions, including any water which may have infiltrated the sewers.
 Domestic wastewater excludes stormwater, animal waste, process waste, and other similar waste.